oscarlr/IGenotyper_depr/README.md

 In the first step `--phase`, the subreads and CCS reads are phased and aligned to the IGH specific reference.
 Each read has a read group annotation.
 A read group annotation of 1 and 2 corresponds to haplotype 1 and 2.
 The read group annotation of 0 corresponds to unassignable reads.
 In IGV, you can seperate these reads by left clicking and selecting group by read group.

 ### Assemble
-In the second step `assembly`, the haplotypes are assembled.
+In the second step `--assembly`, the haplotypes are assembled.
 During this process folders will be created for each region/haplotype block.
 Within each folder there is a bash script that runs the assembly process.
 These can be submitted as a single job into the cluster (this speeds up the process).

 ### Detect
 ### Stats